El Palo Alto: Land transfers and the Stanfords

 The land beneath and nearby the tree passed through various owners before becoming part of the city of Palo Alto, which did not yet exist.
-First, the tree lay at the northwest corner of a Mexican land grant called Rancho Rinconada del Arroyo de San Francisquito, which spanned 2229 acres of oak trees and brush.
+Some references state that the tree lay at the northwest corner of a Mexican land grant called Rancho Rinconada del Arroyo de San Francisquito, which spanned 2229 acres of oak trees and brush.
 This corner abutted Rancho San Francisquito to the west and Rancho de las Pulgas to the north.
 In 1835, the Rinconada grant was first given to Don Rafael Soto, whose father had settled in the de Anza expedition of 1775–76.
 Soto's widow inherited the grant in 1841.
 She entered a dispute with the US government—which acquired California as a state in 1850, after the Mexican–American War—over whether her claim was valid.
 Soto's heirs were finally declared the rightful owners in 1872, and gave the contractors who had represented them about 1400 acre of land as compensation; the heirs kept the other, northern part.

-In 1876, Rancho San Francisquito was purchased by Leland Stanford—who later founded Stanford University with his wife Jane Stanford—for his Palo Alto Stock Farm, a place for breeding and training horses.
+In 1876, parts of Rancho San Francisquito was purchased by Leland Stanford—who later founded Stanford University with his wife Jane Stanford—for his Palo Alto Stock Farm, a place for breeding and training horses.
 It would eventually grow to about 8000 acre.
 Following the death of their son in 1884, the Stanfords established a university in his honor on their land.
 In 1887, Soto's heirs sold their land to a good friend of Leland Stanford, Timothy Hopkins, who used it to develop the nearby town of University Park (see 1894 view).
 In particular, Hopkins acquired land near El Palo Alto, adjacent to Southern Pacific–owned land, that eventually became the city-owned El Palo Alto Park.
 Stanford University opened on October 1, 1891, with 440 students in attendance, and prompted the rapid growth of University Park.
 In 1894 it incorporated as the city of Palo Alto, a new name for which Stanford had a "great fondness".
 The first university seal, adopted in 1908, featured El Palo Alto prominently (although its artist Arthur Bridgman Clark drew a more "vigorous" tree, how El Palo Alto might have looked centuries earlier), adorned with SEMPER to its left and VIRENS to its right as a motto.
+Yet, even as the tree became so enmeshed with the university's branding, its position east of the railroad right of way confirms that there never was a time when El Palo Alto was on land owned by Leland Stanford.